 Please provide some initial information on what you need – topic, event/show, live or pre-record, location and date/time.

 For anything else, please provide details below:

 You can also find me on various social media platforms – click the icons on the right.

 I’m a coach, musician, people person, traveller, avid reader, dancer, linguist, foodie and eternal student (see below).
 I love hearing what makes people tick, and doing what makes me tick.
 I started studying life coaching back in ’04, when I hit rock bottom after years of unhealthy thinking patterns, poor self-esteem, unproductive choices and an uninspiring career path.
 Whilst that time of my life was very difficult and frightening, in retrospect, it was the best experience of my life as it pushed me to re-build myself into a stronger, happier, more confident person.
 In 2007, I launched soulambition because I wanted to help others do the same, from whatever point they were starting.
+I launched the “Dream It, Do It, Love It!” blog to share what I learned with an audience wider than my client base.
 I have always been fascinated by personal development, and over the years have taken a more scientific interest in wellbeing (including mindfulness), the mind and human potential.
 Music is my other big passion, and I currently combine the two careers through various projects.